 Special Legal Needs and Older Adults

 Some populations face unique legal problems.
 We provide specialized services in many of our communities and have expanded priorities for older adults, immigrants, homeless individuals, and others.
-We receive grants to help older adults in Branch, Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, St. Joseph, and Washtenaw Counties.
+We receive grants to help older adults in Barry, Branch, Calhoun, Clinton, Eaton, Hillsdale, Ingham, Jackson, Lenawee, Livingston, St. Joseph, and Washtenaw Counties.
 We prioritize services to low income older adults.